 Theatre Works: A Little Night Music (Jack Lyons Theatre), Evita (Zouk Amphitheatre, Beirut), Richard Rogers Centenary Celebrations (with the Royal Scottish National Orchestra, Glasgow Royal Concert Hall), Les Dialogues Des Carmelites (Edinburgh Festival Theatre), Manon (New Athenaeum).
 Marcella has also worked as a backing singer for Elton John, performing at Birmingham NEC, The Royal Albert Hall, The Royal Opera House and Wembley, and appearing on BBC 1.
 Other works include session singing and New Music Theatre Writers workshop.

-The MGA Academy of Performing Arts is accredited by the CDET.
+The MGA Academy of Performing Arts is accredited by the CDMT.

-MGA is extremely proud to be Scotland’s first and only CDET-accredited Performing Arts school.
-CDET ensures the provision of high quality professional training through recognition and accreditation of full-time dance, drama and musical theatre schools and colleges, and has provided the industry benchmark of quality assurance for professional training in the UK since 1979.
+MGA is extremely proud to be Scotland’s first and only CDMT-accredited Performing Arts school.
+CDMT ensures the provision of high quality professional training through Accreditation of full-time dance, drama and musical theatre schools and colleges, and has provided the industry benchmark of quality assurance for professional training in the UK since 1979.

 Scottish Qualifications Authority